Technical Architecture

 DAHAO abstracts away the underlying technology:

-• Integration layer: MCP, REST, GraphQL, or future protocols
+• Integration layer: MCP, REST, GraphQL, or future protocols.

-• AI abstraction: OpenAI, Claude, Llama, or what comes next
+• AI abstraction: OpenAI, Claude, Llama, or what comes next.

-• Storage agnostic: Git, blockchain, or emerging solutions
+• Storage agnostic: Git, blockchain, or emerging solutions.

-• One constant: Your governance rules remain stable
+• One constant: Your governance rules remain stable.

 Summary